 The jobs stay in READY or PROCESSING state.
 This issue may affect only one or few UNIX and Linux agents.

 Before running each job, the agent creates a directory to capture output in the spool.
-If the agent cannot make a directory for an application in spool directory, then the job will stay in READY state in DE.
-If a user is unable to create a directory (not touch a file) manually, and the OS gives following error:
+If the agent cannot make a directory for an application in spool directory, then the job will stay in READY state.

 mkdir: Failed to make directory "directory_name"; Too many links.

-Then the issue with the OS filesystem.
+Then, the issue with the OS filesystem.

 The issue is with the limit of subdirectories within a directory.
 The UFS and older Linux filesystem only allow 32,726 (2^15) subdirectories.
 To create new directories, older directories will have to be removed or cleared out.